LaswitchTech/PyRDPConnect/docs/thin-client.md

 # Setup as a Thin-Client

-Here is how you can convert a Raspberry Pi into a thin-client using PyRDPConnect.
+Here is how you can convert a Raspberry Pi or Debian into a thin-client using PyRDPConnect.

 ```sh
 curl -s https://raw.githubusercontent.com/LaswitchTech/PyRDPConnect/refs/heads/dev/setup.sh -o setup.sh